Africave-Team/Africave-Team-kippa-senior-backend-engineer-technical/README.md

 Background:
 Kippa is a bookkeeping software system, so in this project you will be building out a very minimal system following the microservice architecture.

-- Service(s) to handle the business logic ( It is up to you to decide what the business logic is & the extent of this logic and yes it is totally fine to split these services if you choose, TIP: look at the current Kippa App to get ideas)
+- Service(s) to handle the business logic ( It is up to you to decide what the business logic is & the extent of this logic and yes it is totally fine to split these services if you choose, TIP: look at the current Kippa App to get ideas. https://kippa.africa/download?)
 - An authentication service ( of course there should be authentication , don't you think? 🙂)
-- A notification service ( oh well, you see, our users gotta know what's up, when it up right? 🤜🤛🏾)
+- A notification service ( oh well, you see, our users have to know what's up, when it's up right? 🤜🤛🏾)
-- ..... and anyother service of choice! ( ..
+- ..... and any other service of choice! ( ..
 I mean, we trust you Ninja!🥷🏾)

 It's really up to you to choose your technologies of choice when building this, but it will super uber better if you stayed with the technologies listed in the job description